rishitha957/APIScanner-dev/README.md

-# pyddetectorts README
+# apiscanner README

-This is the README for your extension "pyddetectorts".
+This is the README for your extension "apiscanner".
 After writing up a brief description, we recommend including the following sections.

 ## Features